Tune-Up Race: Why You Need One Before Your Marathon

 How Long Should Your Tune-Up Race Distance Be?

-In terms of length, a good benchmark is that your practice race should be 50% of your actual race length, or a little more, but it shouldn’t be too close to your race length.
+In terms of length, a good benchmark is that your practice race should be 50% of your actual race length, or a little more, but it shouldn’t be too close to it.

 So, for a half-marathon, you could complete a 10-15K practice race.